cornjacket/treehouse_angular_from_solutions/README.md

 *******************************************************************************************************

-At first I modified the input to the $watch function and later removed both watchers as I could not see a reason that they were needed since the objects being watched were never changing during the program.
-The use of the watcher may be a preferred usage pattern or it may be insurance against future edits to the code that may happen.
+At first I modified the input to the $watch function and later removed both watchers as I could not see a reason that they were needed since the objects being watched were never changing in the specific controller.
+The use of the watcher may be a preferred usage pattern or it may be insurance against future edits to the code that potentially could change the user object.

     // DRT - this must be called at least once. not sure why there was a watch surrounding this since
     // questions does not change, and surveyAnswers changing doesnt require new questions